Great Information

 It’s important to conduct an annual business impact analysis and make this practice a component of your disaster recovery plan.
 Employers may determine a remote workforce plan is necessary to minimize disruption to business functions.

 Either utilize a team of remote workers or create a plan that allows employees to begin working remotely.
-If local workers are displaced due to COVID-19, remote employee procedures may be followed to ensure staff work efficiently.
+If local workers are displaced during a disaster, remote employee procedures may be followed to ensure staff work efficiently.

 Have a procedure for which employees must be in the office, by position, along with a backup.
 Be prepared to adjust work areas to conform with social distancing guidelines.
 Remember to account for VPN licenses, video conferencing like Zoom, and equipment that may be needed (e.g., headsets for remote workers utilizing computer audio or VOIP).